CoveredInChocolate/AllStatistics/README.md

 [My solutions are here](allstat.pdf)

-I am doing some repetition on statistics and have chosen 'All Of Statistics' by Wasserman.
+I am doing some repetition on statistics and have chosen "**All Of Statistics**" by Wasserman.
 I have greatly benefited from others who have shared their solutions, so I thought I could share my solutions as well.
 Maybe they can be of help to someone?

 I have never been one for writing short, elegant proofs but instead I tend to spell things out.
 If you are like me, you will probably find it easier to understand.